Victoria Roberts : Director/Registered Manager

 Aimee Errock/Deputy Manager

-I started at Pathways to Opportunities in July 2012 as a Support Worker, and have now been in my current role since January 2016.
+I started at Pathways to Opportunities in 2012 as a Support Worker, and have now been in my current role since January 2016.
 Prior to working here, I worked with children and also studied Law at Newcastle University.
-I have completed my QCF Level 3 in Health and Social Care, and am now studying for my Level 5 in Management in Health and Social Care.
-In my spare time I enjoy spending time with my little boy, going out for meals and seeing my friends and family.
+I have completed my QCF Level 3 in Health and Social Care, and my QCF Level 5 in Leadership and Management in Health and Social Care.
+In my spare time, I enjoy spending time with my little boy and partner, going out for meals and seeing my friends and family.

 Jill Payne/Care Coordinator & Facilitator